Goan soup

 Canja de Goa (Goan soup) is a typical soup of the Indo-Portuguese cuisine of Goa, Daman and Diu, which once formed part of the Portuguese India, and is inspired by Portuguese soup.

-It is prepared with chicken, local sausage, onion, garlic, rice, water and salt.
-All these ingredients are cooked together in a saucepan or in a pressure cooker.
-Finally, extract of chicken bones is added.
+It is prepared with chicken, choris sausage, onion, garlic, rice, water and salt.
+All the ingredients are cooked together in a saucepan or pressure cooker and chicken broth is added.

-According to tradition, in Goa, it was made for women who gave birth in the family home.
-After the first birth, the mothers-in-law sent to the brides a bottle of port wine and six chickens, to be used in preparing the soup, since this was considered a good food for mothers and convalescents.
+According to Goan tradition, it was made for women who gave birth in the family home.
+After the first birth, the mothers-in-law sent the brides a bottle of port wine and six chickens, to be used in preparing the soup, since this was considered a good food for mothers and convalescents.

-It is consumed around 11 am, together with curry from the previous day, sweet mango chutney and salted fish.
+It is consumed for breakfast or as a late-morning meal, together with curry from the previous day, sweet mango chutney and salted fish.
 Sometimes it is transported to the fields by children, in a vessel of clay, for their parents and older siblings working there.